 We provide some clues as to why some of the largest endowments have disappointing results in FY2023

-The projections come from MPI’s Transparency Lab, which provides unique insights into the styles, risks, and performance of traditionally opaque pensions and endowments.
+These widely cited projections come from MPI’s Transparency Lab, which provides unique insights into the styles, risks, and performance of traditionally opaque pensions and endowments.

 MPI is continuing its long tradition of bringing you special insights into the true drivers of endowment performance and risk.
 Stay tuned for the launch of our new Endowments research hub, and exciting daily updates throughout the FY2022 reporting season.